 In 2018, this programme started in earnest and has already delivered some amazing results: The opening up of the stunning views across five counties and seeing a gradual return of the unique downland flora that used to be prolific on the course.

 In 2019, Phase 1 of the redevelopment project was completed including bunker refurbishment on a further 4 holes.
 If you haven’t played the course recently you will very quickly see the difference.
 The club also embarked on a new practice facility and short game area.
 For many years poor practice facilities were viewed by the members as being a major weakness, especially given that Dunstable Downs has many County and International players amongst its membership.

-In 2020, an upgrade to the Clubhouse is well underway to complement the improvements that are taking place on the course.
+2020, an upgrade to the Clubhouse is well underway to complement the improvements that are taking place on the course.

 2021.
 A substantive contract signed with SJS Irrigation of Woburn Sands to replace the existing course irrigation system.
 The work will include new pumping equipment, water storage tank, over 9km of underground pipework, over 350 new sprinkler heads and a state of the art fully automated computerised control system.
-The installation will use Hunter products including top of the range TTS sprinklers.

 2022.
 The kitchen has been completely refurbished to help the Club maintain its 5 star food hygiene rating.
 Bunkers on the 3rd, 4th and 17th have been refurbished this winter.